RichardRed0x/politeia-digest/issue-023.md

 Snapshot for this issue based on this [commit](https://github.com/decred-proposals/mainnet/commit/af417166898d0e444b67de2f8ed18d839f1709aa).

-Content for this edition was authored by @richardred
+Content for this edition was authored by @richardred with fixes from @bee and @s\_ben.

 Image credit: @sænder

 Also available on [medium]({}).